 Figure 2: This is another method of diagnosing neglect.
 Figure 2 shows an illustration of how a patient suffering from neglect may sketch a clock face, on the right, compared to an average drawing of a clock face on the left.

-As we are still in the process of learning about hemispatial neglect, the treatments are still in the pioneering stage.
-Currently, doctors and hospital professionals try and bring the patient’s attention to their neglected side, in the hope that this will make them acknowledge and accept it.
+As we are still in the process of learning about hemispatial neglect and learnt that it can also be done due to substance abuse, the treatments are still in the pioneering stage.
+Currently, professionals at methadone clinic tampa try and bring the patient’s attention to their neglected side, in the hope that this will make them acknowledge and accept it.
 Rehabilitation can also be carried out by a multi-disciplinary team including doctors, psychologists, physiotherapists and occupational therapists to try and reduce the implications of neglect.
 I was able to observe this rehabilitation first hand when I spent time in Dr Sakel’s Neuro-Rehabilitation department, based in Canterbury, where I learnt about how possible new technologies involving electrical currents may help in the treatment of hemispatial neglect.
 Dr Sakel’s team has researched the benefits of stimulating the brains of such patients, which has so far been successful.
 More research is planned into this

 While hemispatial neglect is not yet completely understood it is hoped that, as our medical knowledge and treatments advance, we will one day have all the answers regarding this fascinating and intriguing, yet disabling condition.